scepman/terraform-azurerm-scepman/examples/advanced/README.md

-# SCEPman - Quickstart deployment
+# SCEPman - Advanced deployment

-SCEPman deployment with reasonable defaults to get you started quickly
+SCEPman deployment with sophisticated configuration using local state

-This example deploys the free Community Edition, but you can upgrade your existing SCEPman instance to an Enterprise Edition later by adding your [license key](https://docs.scepman.com/advanced-configuration/application-settings/basics#appconfig-licensekey).

 ## Using this example with Terraform CLI

 ### Variables

-Edit the location variable in our example `terraform.tfvars` or use the default `westeurope`.
+Edit the variables in the example `terraform.tfvars`.

+Note: The following Azure Resource names must be globally unique:

+- `storage_account_name`
+- `key_vault_name`
+- `app_service_name_primary`
+- `app_service_name_certificate_master`

+If you want to deploy the Community Edition, leave `AppConfig:LicenseKey` in `app_settings_primary` as *trial*.
+If you want to deploy the Enterprise Edition, use your valid license key.

 ### Deploy Configuration